weihengpan/Prometheus/README.md

 ## Acknowledgement

 This software is an outcome of a research project at the Undergraduate Summer Research Internship Programme 2020 organized by the Faculty of Engineering of CUHK.
+It was selected as the Best Project Award, for which only the top 10% projects were eligible.

 You may use it for research purposes, subject to the terms and conditions imposed by the MIT License.